Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Definitions for Local Surgery

 An $(\alpha, \delta)$-Brakke flow is defined as the collection of unit-regular cyclic (mod 2) Brakke flows

-With the following properties. \begin{enumerate}[(i)] \item $\mathcal{M}^i$ is a smooth flow for $1\leq i\leq k-1$.
-That is, surgery is only performed if the flow is smooth. \item For each $i=1,\ldots k-1$, we identify in $M^i_{t_i}=:M^-_{t_i}$ the final time slices of some collection of disjoint strong $\delta$-necks contained in the cover $\Omega_{(\alpha,\beta)}$.
-The neck is replaced by pairs of standard caps as in Definition \ref{necktocap}, giving $M^\#_{t_i}$. \item Furthermore, necks are only replaced by caps as long as the surgery flow remains a $\delta$-graph over $\mathcal{M}$ in each $N_i$, the neighbourhoods of the boundary of $\Omega_{(\alpha,\beta)}$.
-This is to ensure that the gradient estimate of \cite{hksurg} carries over to the surgery flow.
-See Remark \ref{item3}.
-If this condition fails, we continue as in item (vi). \item The initial timeslice of $\mathcal{M}^i$, $M^i_{t_i}:=M^+_{t_i}$ is obtained from the post surgery timeslice $M^{\#}_{t_i}$ by dropping some connected components contained in $\Omega_{(\alpha,\beta)}$. \item There exists $s_\#>0$ which depends only on the Brakke flow $\mathcal{M}$ such that all necks in item (i) have radius $s\in [\mu^{-1/2}s_\#,\mu^{1/2}s_\#]$ \item We allow the flow $\mathcal{M}^k$ to develop as a unit-regular Brakke flow until its extinction.
+with the following properties.
+We adopt the standard notation of `calligraphic' $\mathcal{M}$ to denote flows, and `roman' $M_t$ the $t$-time slice of $\mathcal{M}$.
+Superscripts will remain consistent between flows and timeslices in flows with surgery. \begin{enumerate}[(i)] \item $\mathcal{M}^i$ is a smooth flow for $1\leq i\leq k$.
+That is, surgery is only performed if the flow is smooth. \item For each $i=1,\ldots k$, we identify in $M^i_{t_i}=:M^-_{t_i}$, the final time slice of the smooth mean curvature flow $\mathcal{M}^i$, a collection of disjoint strong $\delta$-necks contained in $\Omega_{(\alpha,\beta)}$.
+Each neck is replaced, provided the next point is satisfied, by pairs of standard caps as in Definition \ref{necktocap}, creating the possibly disconnected hypersurface $M^\#_{t_i}$. \item Necks at time $t_i\in\{t_1,\ldots,t_k\}$ contained in $\Omega_j$, a connected component of $\Omega_{(\alpha,\beta)}$, are only replaced by caps if the flow $\mathcal{M}^i$ can be written as a $\delta$-graph over $\mathcal{M}$ in the boundary neighbourhoods $N_j$ at time $t_i$.
+This is to ensure that the curvature estimate of \cite{hksurg} carries over to the surgery flow.
+See Remarks \ref{item3} and \ref{reasonforcontrol}.
+If this condition fails, we treat the last time surgeries were successfully performed as $t_k$ and we continue as in item (vi).
+Note, we allow the case where being a graph over the boundary at time $t_i$ is `vacuously true' i.e. $\mathcal{M}^i\cap\partial\Omega_j=\emptyset,\mathcal{M}^i\cap\Omega_j\neq\emptyset$.
+Indeed, if a component of the flow is contained entirely in $\Omega_{(\alpha,\beta)}$, then it satisfies the assumptions of $\alpha$ non-collapsedness and $\beta$-uniform 2-convexity by the maximum principle. \item The initial timeslice of $\mathcal{M}^{i+1}$, $M^{i+1}_{t_i}:=M^+_{t_i}$ is obtained from the post-surgery hypersurface $M^{\#}_{t_i}$ by dropping some connected components contained in $\Omega_{(\alpha,\beta)}$. \item There exists $s_\#>0$ which depends only on the Brakke flow $\mathcal{M}$ such that all necks in item (i) have radius $s\in [\mu^{-1/2}s_\#,\mu^{1/2}s_\#]$\footnote{ $\mu \in[1,\infty)$ is a constant that quantifies the notation of surgeries at comparable scales.
+See \cite[Convention 1.2]{hksurg}}. \item We allow the flow $\mathcal{M}^{k+1}$ to develop as a unit-regular Brakke flow until its extinction at time $t_{k+1}=t_\mathrm{Ext}$.
+Specifically, we choose the integral, unit-regular, cyclic (mod 2) Brakke flow whose support is the outer flow from the initial condition of $\mathcal{M}^k$.
+See Hershkovits--White, \cite{hershwhite}, where such a flow is constructed.

 \end{enumerate} \end{defn}